 Rough Weather, Helicopters and Bait

-So bringing back the seabirds means ridding the island of its rats.
+So bringing back the seabirds meant ridding the island of its rats.
 And the 2008 voyage to the island did just that.

-Biologist Stacy Buckelew of Conservancy partner Island Conservation and a crew of 11 traveled in a seaworthy 158-foot fishing vessel that had time and again proven itself in the notorious storms of the North Pacific.
+TNC partner Island Conservation led its crew of 12 in a seaworthy 158-foot fishing vessel that had time and again proven itself in the notorious storms of the North Pacific.

 The weather on this trip was trademark Bering Sea: Stormy 12-foot seas sent waves of icy water splashing over the ship's stern.
 Gales reached 40 knots.

-"On the first day, we didn't get off the ship because the swells were too big," says Buckelew.
+"On the first day, we didn't get off the ship because the swells were too big," says one crew member.

 The boat and its eager crew met the rest of the restoration team on the island.
 This included two helicopters equipped with highly accurate GPS-guided navigation systems.
 The pair hop-scotched down the Aleutian chain until they reached distant Rat Island, as it was then known.
 Then, over the next ten days, the pilots traveled along a digital grid over the entire island, distributing rat bait laced with small amounts of rodenticide.
 The survival of a single rat jeopardizes the seabirds' safe return.